Documenting Observational Signs of Discomfort: A Guide for Hospice Nurses and Families

 The importance of caregiver journaling

-Reporting changes of condition to hospice
+Reporting changes in condition to hospice

 Pain Assessment in Hospitalized Older Adults With Dementia and Delirium